 You have several options, most of which are not mutually exclusive.
 A special education attorney can help you determine the best option for your child and guide you through the appropriate special education process.

 First, Document!
 Document!
 Document!
 If it isn't in writing, it didn't happen.
+(Or, rather, it will be much tougher to prove.)
 If you have a conversation, send a follow up letter documenting the substance of the conversation.
 If you request an evaluation, put it in writing.
 Having something in writing can make a big impact during negotiations or in a hearing.

-Second, don’t wait too long to hire counsel if you are contemplating filing for due process.
-Texas has a 1 year time bar on these claims, so sooner rather than later is best.
+Second, don’t wait too long to hire counsel if you are contemplating filing a request for due process.
+There is a statute of limitations.

 Third, ask for help.
-Whether it’s an advocate, special education attorney, or a family friend who knows about special education law, ask for help so that you are able to effectively advocate for your child.
+Whether it’s an advocate, special education attorney, or a family friend who knows about special education, ask for help so that you are able to effectively advocate for your child.
 No one knows your child like you, so you are certainly imperative in the process, but in order to maximize your effectiveness, you must know the rules.
-Advocates and attorneys know the rules.
+Attorneys know the rules.
 That’s their job.
 That’s my job.